SharePoint/sp-dev-docs/docs/sp-add-ins/add-first-run-logic-to-the-provider-hosted-add-in.md

    - It begins by setting the two static fields in the static `SharePointComponentDeployer` class.
 It passes the **SharePointContext** object because the code in the `SharePointComponentDeployer` calls into SharePoint, and it uses the query parameter that you added to set the `localVersion` property.

    - It does nothing if `IsDeployed` is true; that is, if the first-run logic has already run.
-Otherwise, it calls the deployment method and passes the **ASP.NET Request** object.
+Otherwise, it calls the deployment method and passes the ASP.NET **Request** object.

 ## Programmatically deploy a SharePoint list

-1. In the SharePointComponentDeployer.cs file, replace the `TODO4` with the following line.
-You create this method in the next step.
+1. In the SharePointComponentDeployer.cs file, replace the `TODO4` with the following line (you create this method in the next step).

     ```C#
       CreateLocalEmployeesList();